Skip to content

 EmployeeA team member who has completed (or been invited to) an assessment

-Engage forSituations where someone’s strengths are valuable
+Engage forSituations where someone’s behavioural patterns are especially valuable

 Influence styleHow someone naturally influences others (Catalyst, Supercharge, Optimise, Enable, Support)